The big quizz on Leonardo da Vinci

 How American are you?

 There were nobody in the twentieth century who captured the spirit of the New World in such a full, varied and fun way as the cult artist Norman Rockwell (1894-1978), a long-time illustrator for The Saturday Evening Post, Dickens of the Pencil and Brushes, the greatest expert on the American mentality.
-Decide what happens on Rockwell illustrations - and find out what percentage of you are American.10 questions111 passed the test
+Decide what happens on Rockwell illustrations - and find out what percentage of you are American.10 questions127 completed the test

 Japanese woodblock prints: What`s going on here?